Sociology with Psychology

 Careers / Further study

-A degree in Sociology with Psychology gives you an understanding of people, society and social groups that will improve your ability to make a valuable contribution whatever you decide to do in the future.
-Graduates are increasingly in demand by employers for their research and IT skills, their literacy and numeracy, and their incisive understanding of individuals, social institutions and processes.
+Our graduates are increasingly in demand by employers for their research and IT skills, their literacy and numeracy, and their understanding of individuals, social institutions and processes.

 Full Time Course

 |Home/EU-Full Time-Module Fee (15 Credit)||1156|

 Indicative Additional Costs

 |Additional Course Costs - Full Time - Home/EU - Indicative Maximum Cost Per year||473|